maxviazov/Spring-Frameworks-/Code-Style.md

 }
 ```

+For inner-classes, extra blank lines around fields and constructors are not required.

 ## Class declaration

 Try as much as possible to put the `implements`, `extends` section of a class declaration on the same line as the class itself.